telerik/ajax-docs/controls/breadcrumb/functionality/items.md

 </telerik:RadBreadcrumb>
 ````

-They can also be added programaticaly in the Items collection of the RadBreadcrumb control:
+They can also be added programmatically in the Items collection of the RadBreadcrumb control:

 ````C#
 BreadcrumbItem item = new BreadcrumbItem();